 5 Reasons To Masturbate Even if You’re Married

-This is unfortunate because it’s certainly something most of us do and it really shouldn’t be an activity filled with shame.
-But because of childhood guilt, our upbringing, lack of constructive communication on the issue or religious programming, there are a lot of hang-ups around masturbation.
+This is unfortunate because it’s certainly something most of us do.
+It really shouldn’t be an activity filled with shame.
+Things like childhood guilt, our upbringing, lack of constructive communication on the issue or religious programming, can all play a role in the sexual shame-game.
+There are a lot of hang-ups around masturbation.
 For married couples, this is doubly so.

 But it isn’t just us.
-More and more studies are finding that masturbation is great for married couples, and here are our five favorite reasons to masturbate—even if you are happily married!
+More and more studies are finding that masturbation is great for married couples.
+So, here are our five favorite reasons to masturbate—even if you are happily married!

 1. It’s Good for You (No, Really!)

 From reducing the risk of prostate cancer and stress, to helping combat insomnia to strengthening pelvic muscles, masturbation is medical magic.